AAA Editor Notes

 The eight rooms open to tours reflect several styles from the Federal to postbellum periods.
 The guided tour includes the entire main floor—two hallways, three parlors, and dining room—and two third-floor bedrooms, one of which is set up as a 1920s dorm room from when Chicora College occupied the house.
 The furnishings include family silver and portraits (including some of their Thoroughbreds) and furniture made in South Carolina as well as English crystal and dinnerware from Wade Hampton II's nearby Millwood Plantation.

-The grounds include the Fountain Garden, the formal Welcome Garden with plantings of clipped boxwood hedges and heirloom roses designed in the English style, and the Children's Garden designed to a child's scale.
+The grounds include the Fountain Garden, the formal Welcome Garden with plantings of clipped boxwood hedges designed in the English style and the Henry Michael Powell Memorial Garden with a gazebo.

 Tickets are issued at Robert Mills House and Gardens.